technomancy/leiningen/doc/TUTORIAL.md

 For those of you new to the JVM who have never touched Ant or Maven in
 anger: don't panic.
 Leiningen is designed with you in mind.
-This tutorial will help you get started and explain Leiningen's take on project building and JVM-land dependency management.
+This tutorial will help you get started and explain Leiningen's take on project automation and JVM-land dependency management.

 ## Creating a Project